freenas/docker-images/openhab/README.md

 # OpenHAB is a vendor and technology agnostic open source automation software for your home

-The official documentationis located at [http://docs.openhab.org/](http://docs.openhab.org/)
+The official documentation is located at [http://docs.openhab.org/](http://docs.openhab.org/)

 ### FreeNAS specific information